JoakinKirschen/lab2012/README.md

 To install: download the L12_setup.lsp file (you find it in the lisp folder) and drag it into autocad, the type L12_setup in the command line and the installation will start.
-Be pattient it can take a couple of minutes.
+Be patient it can take a couple of minutes.